Nero-Byte/AI-Stuff/README.md

-# CheetSheet
+# CheatSheet
-Machine learning cheetsheets
+Machine learning cheatsheets

 Hi All,

-The collection of cheetsheet for you to practise and revise.
+The collection of cheatsheets for you to practise and revise.

 1. Python Basics
 2. Numpy